-- An outage seismic PSA was not performed as the risk from a seismic event is similar if the plant is at-power or in outage; the accident progression is slower when the plant is in outage, giving more time for operator action; and the time at risk while the plant is in outage is small compared to the time the plant is at power; - An outage internal fire PSA has not been performed.
+- A seismic PSA for shutdown conditions was not performed as the risk from a seismic event is similar if the plant is at-power or in outage; the accident progression is slower when the plant is in outage, giving more time for operator action; and the time at risk while the plant is in outage is small compared to the time the plant is at power.
+Seismic PSA for shutdown conditions was quantitatively screened out. - An internal fire PSA for shutdown conditions has not been performed.
 The evolution of an accident for this scenario is also slower than when the reactor is at power and there is more time for operator actions to mitigate the event.
 Also, some of the equipment that operates at full power is shut down and does not form an ignition source.
 The plant also has hot work programs in place to limit the potential for fires and other risk control measures are in place for managing transient combustibles.
-Further justification for exclusion of internal fire PSA with the plant in the shutdown state is being developed; and, - An outage internal flood PSA was not done as the overall risk of severe core damage due to flooding is low.
+Internal fire PSA for shutdown conditions was also quantitatively screened out. - An internal flood PSA for shutdown conditions was not done as the overall risk of severe core damage due to flooding is low.
 The low risk of severe core damage due to flooding is due to the low initiating event frequency, the physical separation of the Group 1 and Group 2 systems and the separation of odd and even equipment.
 These factors are the same from at-power and outage operation.
-Further justification for exclusion of internal flood PSA with the plant in the shutdown state is being developed.
+Internal flood PSA for shutdown conditions was also quantitatively screened out.